MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 You can forcefully activate the new service worker as soon as it's installed, by using `self.skipWaiting()` in your service worker's `install` event handler.

-To learn more about how service workers update, see [Updating the service worker](https://web.dev/service-worker-lifecycle#updates) on web.dev.
+To learn more about how a service worker gets updated, see [Updating the service worker](https://web.dev/service-worker-lifecycle#updates) on web.dev.

 <!-- ------------------------------ -->